All Episodes

 The more we pay attention to it, the more we realize that just about everything we're being told is a lie.

-But yet for some reason we are just so certain and sure that we know exactly what our history is.
+But yet for some reason, we are just so certain and sure that we know exactly what our history is.

-So what are your thoughts on on Freemasonry and full disclosure?
+So what are your thoughts on Freemasonry?

-Um, and I'd be interested to hear what you think on that.
+And full disclosure, I am a Freemason, and I'd be interested to hear what you think on that.

 Yeah, I've heard of him.